 Kellogg Foundation giving $51M to public schools in hometown

-A student claps after the announcement of a $51 million grant at Battle Creek Central High School on Friday, May 5, 2017, in Battle Creek, Mich.
-The W.K.
-Kellogg Foundation announced Friday that it's giving $51 million over five years to the public schools in its hometown of Battle Creek, Michigan, in the hopes of tackling low academic performance that has been linked to longstanding racial inequality and segregation.
+" The W.K.
+Kellogg Foundation announced Friday it's giving $51 million to the public schools in its hometown of Battle Creek, Michigan, a five-year infusion aimed at tackling low academic performance that has been linked to longstanding racial inequality and segregation.
+The grant from one of the nation's largest philanthropies named after the breakfast cereal maker ranks among the largest to a single, public K-12 school system.

 Add your comments below